-

 Step 2: Design

-When designing your metal building, you don't need to hire an architect (unless you want to).
-Our experienced suppliers will advise you on design options to ensure you get the right building in terms of functionality and style.
+When designing your new structure, you don't need to hire an architect (unless you want to).
+Our experienced suppliers will advise you on design options to ensure you get the right building in functionality and style.
 Here are the main design aspects you will need to consider:

 Choose a Roof Style and Pitch